rossana87/Project_3_Wanderlust/README.md

 ![](https://res.cloudinary.com/dtu5wu4i9/image/upload/v1683898601/Project_3/project-3-readme-google-docs-4_lzxku3.png)

 We preferred to keep it democratic and everyone was free to work on whatever they liked.
 However, the most important thing was to keep each other updated before starting working on a particular task.
-Especially because we didn’t want to have any conflicts when pulling or pushing to GitHub.
+We didn’t want to have any conflicts when pulling or pushing to GitHub.

 ## Approach